ROLE

 - The workflow transition/adaptation goes smoothly

-To further strengthen the foundation and provide clear direction for the rest of the stakeholders, we discussed and agreed upon a general standardized flow, then I broke down the design principles.
+To create a strong general discipline and provide clear direction for the rest of the stakeholders, we discussed and agreed upon a general standardized flow, then I broke down the design principles.

 LOADING CONTENT...